With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Hopewell/prince George Counseling Services is a mental health treatment center in Prince George, VA, located at 4910 Prince George Drive, 23875 zip code area.
 Hopewell/prince George Counseling Services provides outpatient treatment and telemedicine/telehealth.
-Hopewell/prince George Counseling Services offers group therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
-Hopewell/prince George Counseling Services also supports people with serious mental illness, people requiring dual diagnosis treatment and people with HIV or AIDS.
+Hopewell/prince George Counseling Services offers cognitive behavioral therapy, group therapy and psychotropic medication to children / adolescents, adults and young adults.
+Hopewell/prince George Counseling Services also supports seniors or older adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
 Additional services at Hopewell/prince George Counseling Services consist of case management and court-ordered outpatient treatment.

 Learn MoreDistrict 19 Community Services Board Child And Adolescent Program is a mental health clinic in Petersburg, Virginia, located at 20 West Bank Street, Suite 5, 23803.
 District 19 Community Services Board Child And Adolescent Program offers outpatient treatment.
-District 19 Community Services Board Child And Adolescent Program provides integrated dual diagnosis disorder treatment, group therapy and trauma therapy to young adults and children / adolescents.
-District 19 Community Services Board Child And Adolescent Program also supports children/adolescents with serious emotional disturbance, transitional age young adults and people requiring dual diagnosis treatment.
-Some other services provided by District 19 Community Services Board Child And Adolescent Program include case management, education services and supported employment.
+District 19 Community Services Board Child And Adolescent Program provides cognitive behavioral therapy, individual psychotherapy and trauma therapy to children / adolescents and young adults.
+District 19 Community Services Board Child And Adolescent Program also supports transitional age young adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Some other services provided by District 19 Community Services Board Child And Adolescent Program include education services, supported employment and case management.

 Learn MoreDistrict 19 Community Services Board is a mental health facility in Petersburg, VA, located at 20 West Bank Street, in the 23803 zip code.
-District 19 Community Services Board provides telemedicine/telehealth and outpatient treatment.
-District 19 Community Services Board provides group therapy, behavior modification and psychotropic medication to young adults, adults and seniors 65 or older.
-District 19 Community Services Board also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services available at District 19 Community Services Board include supported employment, mentoring/peer support/consumer-run services and assertive community treatment.
+District 19 Community Services Board provides outpatient treatment and telemedicine/telehealth.
+District 19 Community Services Board provides psychotropic medication, trauma therapy and behavior modification to adults, seniors 65 or older and young adults.
+District 19 Community Services Board also supports transitional age young adults, children/adolescents with serious emotional disturbance and seniors or older adults.
+Some other services available at District 19 Community Services Board include supported housing, intensive case management and supported employment.

 Learn MoreColonial Heights Counseling Services is one of mental health facilities in Colonial Heights, Virginia, located at 3660 Boulevard, Suite A, 23834 zip code.
 Colonial Heights Counseling Services provides outpatient treatment.
-Colonial Heights Counseling Services provides psychotropic medication to children / adolescents, adults and young adults.
-Additional services provided at Colonial Heights Counseling Services include case management and mentoring/peer support/consumer-run services.
+Colonial Heights Counseling Services provides psychotropic medication to children / adolescents, adults and seniors 65 or older.
+Additional services provided at Colonial Heights Counseling Services include mentoring/peer support/consumer-run services and case management.

-Learn MoreSussex Counseling Services is a mental health clinic in Waverly, VA, located at 232 Coppahaunk Avenue, 23890 zip code area.
-Sussex Counseling Services provides telemedicine/telehealth and outpatient treatment.
-Sussex Counseling Services offers psychotropic medication, cognitive behavioral therapy and group therapy to seniors 65 or older, children / adolescents and young adults.
-Sussex Counseling Services also supports children/adolescents with serious emotional disturbance, veterans and people with PTSD.
-Additional services offered at Sussex Counseling Services include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

-Learn MoreChesterfield Community Services Board is a mental health treatment clinic in Chesterfield, Virginia, located at 6801 Lucy Corr Boulevard, in the 23832 zip code.
+Learn MoreChesterfield Community Services Board is a mental health clinic in Chesterfield, VA, located at 6801 Lucy Corr Boulevard, 23832 zip code area.
 Chesterfield Community Services Board provides outpatient treatment.
-Chesterfield Community Services Board provides individual psychotherapy, psychotropic medication and behavior modification to seniors 65 or older, children / adolescents and young adults.
+Chesterfield Community Services Board offers behavior modification, psychotropic medication and trauma therapy to seniors 65 or older, adults and children / adolescents.
 Chesterfield Community Services Board also supports people requiring dual diagnosis treatment.
-Additional services provided by Chesterfield Community Services Board consist of case management, supported housing and assertive community treatment.
+Additional services offered at Chesterfield Community Services Board include supported employment, supported housing and psychosocial rehabilitation services.

+Learn MoreSussex Counseling Services is a mental health treatment clinic in Waverly, Virginia, located at 232 Coppahaunk Avenue, in the 23890 zip code.
+Sussex Counseling Services provides outpatient treatment and telemedicine/telehealth.
+Sussex Counseling Services provides behavior modification, cognitive behavioral therapy and psychotropic medication to young adults, children / adolescents and adults.
+Sussex Counseling Services also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services provided by Sussex Counseling Services consist of psychosocial rehabilitation services, vocational rehabilitation services and supported housing.

 Learn MoreHenrico Area Mental Health And Developmental Service is a mental health facility in Providence Forge, VA, located at 9403 Pocahontas Trail, Suite A, 23140 zip code area.
-Henrico Area Mental Health And Developmental Service provides outpatient treatment and telemedicine/telehealth.
-Henrico Area Mental Health And Developmental Service provides psychotropic medication, couples/family therapy and group therapy to adults, seniors 65 or older and children / adolescents.
+Henrico Area Mental Health And Developmental Service provides telemedicine/telehealth and outpatient treatment.
+Henrico Area Mental Health And Developmental Service provides individual psychotherapy, couples/family therapy and psychotropic medication to adults, seniors 65 or older and young adults.
 Henrico Area Mental Health And Developmental Service also supports people with serious mental illness.
-Additional services offered by Henrico Area Mental Health And Developmental Service consist of supported employment, case management and suicide prevention services.
+Additional services offered by Henrico Area Mental Health And Developmental Service consist of supported employment, court-ordered outpatient treatment and case management.

 Learn MoreGateway Homes Inc is a mental health treatment center in Chesterfield, Virginia, located at 11901 Reedy Branch Road, part of the 23838 zip code.
-Gateway Homes Inc provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Gateway Homes Inc also offers couples/family therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, young adults and adults.
-Gateway Homes Inc supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
-Gateway Homes Inc also provides vocational rehabilitation services, integrated primary care services and court-ordered outpatient treatment.
+Gateway Homes Inc provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Gateway Homes Inc also offers behavior modification, group therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Gateway Homes Inc supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
+Gateway Homes Inc also provides supported employment, supported housing and diet and exercise counseling.

 Learn MoreHunter Holmes Mcguire Vamc Mental Hygiene 116a is a mental health center in Richmond, Virginia, located at 1201 Broad Rock Boulevard, 23249 zip code.
-Hunter Holmes Mcguire Vamc Mental Hygiene 116a provides hospital inpatient treatment, outpatient treatment and telemedicine/telehealth.
-Hunter Holmes Mcguire Vamc Mental Hygiene 116a offers individual psychotherapy, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Hunter Holmes Mcguire Vamc Mental Hygiene 116a also supports people with serious mental illness, veterans and seniors or older adults.
-More services available at Hunter Holmes Mcguire Vamc Mental Hygiene 116a include psychosocial rehabilitation services, integrated primary care services and court-ordered outpatient treatment.
+Hunter Holmes Mcguire Vamc Mental Hygiene 116a provides outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
+Hunter Holmes Mcguire Vamc Mental Hygiene 116a offers psychotropic medication, integrated dual diagnosis disorder treatment and activity therapy to seniors 65 or older, young adults and adults.
+Hunter Holmes Mcguire Vamc Mental Hygiene 116a also supports seniors or older adults, people with trauma and veterans.
+More services available at Hunter Holmes Mcguire Vamc Mental Hygiene 116a include chronic disease/illness management, diet and exercise counseling and court-ordered outpatient treatment.

 Learn MoreHenrico Area Mh/developmental Services East Outpatient Center is a mental health treatment center in Richmond, VA, located at 3908 Nine Mile Road, 23223 zip code area.
-Henrico Area Mh/developmental Services East Outpatient Center provides outpatient treatment and telemedicine/telehealth.
-Henrico Area Mh/developmental Services East Outpatient Center offers integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
-Henrico Area Mh/developmental Services East Outpatient Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
-Additional services at Henrico Area Mh/developmental Services East Outpatient Center consist of suicide prevention services, supported employment and assertive community treatment.
+Henrico Area Mh/developmental Services East Outpatient Center provides telemedicine/telehealth and outpatient treatment.
+Henrico Area Mh/developmental Services East Outpatient Center offers group therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Henrico Area Mh/developmental Services East Outpatient Center also supports transitional age young adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services at Henrico Area Mh/developmental Services East Outpatient Center consist of assertive community treatment, diet and exercise counseling and mentoring/peer support/consumer-run services.

 Learn MoreAll Care Family Services is a mental health clinic in Richmond, Virginia, located at 101 Cowardin Avenue, Suite 101-b, 23225.
-All Care Family Services offers outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-All Care Family Services provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
-All Care Family Services also supports people with traumatic brain injury, people with PTSD and veterans.
-Some other services provided by All Care Family Services include psychosocial rehabilitation services, education services and family psychoeducation.
+All Care Family Services offers partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+All Care Family Services provides integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+All Care Family Services also supports clients referred from the court/judicial system, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services provided by All Care Family Services include education services, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreChildsavers Memorial Child Guidance Clinic is a mental health facility in Richmond, VA, located at 200 North 22nd Street, in the 23223 zip code.
 Childsavers Memorial Child Guidance Clinic provides outpatient treatment.
-Childsavers Memorial Child Guidance Clinic provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
+Childsavers Memorial Child Guidance Clinic provides trauma therapy, group therapy and couples/family therapy to children / adolescents.
 Childsavers Memorial Child Guidance Clinic also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
 Some other services available at Childsavers Memorial Child Guidance Clinic include family psychoeducation and suicide prevention services.

 Learn MoreBon Secours Richmond Community Hosp is one of mental health facilities in Richmond, Virginia, located at 1500 North 28th Street, 23223 zip code.
 Bon Secours Richmond Community Hosp provides hospital inpatient treatment and outpatient treatment.
-Bon Secours Richmond Community Hosp provides psychotropic medication, cognitive behavioral therapy and behavior modification to adults, young adults and seniors 65 or older.
+Bon Secours Richmond Community Hosp provides cognitive behavioral therapy, couples/family therapy and behavior modification to seniors 65 or older, young adults and adults.
 Bon Secours Richmond Community Hosp also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Bon Secours Richmond Community Hosp include family psychoeducation, case management and suicide prevention services.
+Additional services provided at Bon Secours Richmond Community Hosp include suicide prevention services, case management and family psychoeducation.

 Learn MoreRichmond Behavioral Health Authority is a mental health clinic in Richmond, VA, located at 107 South 5th Street, 23219 zip code area.
-Richmond Behavioral Health Authority provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Richmond Behavioral Health Authority offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and individual psychotherapy to young adults, adults and children / adolescents.
-Richmond Behavioral Health Authority also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Additional services offered at Richmond Behavioral Health Authority include housing services, psychosocial rehabilitation services and intensive case management.
+Richmond Behavioral Health Authority provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
+Richmond Behavioral Health Authority offers cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and young adults.
+Richmond Behavioral Health Authority also supports people with HIV or AIDS, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Additional services offered at Richmond Behavioral Health Authority include housing services, chronic disease/illness management and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.